Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ### Example call

-    icingacli training hello from Nürnberg
+    icingacli training hello from Nuremberg

 ## Shifting is fun

 The `shift()` method behaves in the same way as you would expect from common programming languages.
-The first parameter of the list is returned and removed from the list.
-If you call `shift()` several times in succession, all existing standalone parameters are returned until none exists.
+The first parameter of the list is returned and subsequently removed from the list.
+If you call `shift()` several times in succession, all existing standalone parameters are returned, until the list is empty.
 With `unshift()` you can undo such an action at any time.

 A special case is `shift()` with an identifier (key) as a parameter.
 So `shift('to')` would not only return the value of the `--to` parameter, but also remove it from the params object, regardless of its position.
 Again, it is possible to specify a default value: